Tanur, Malappuram: Education

 Govt Arts and Science College Tanur: C.H.
 Muhammad Koya Memorial Govt.
 Arts & Science College Tanur was established in 2013.
 The college is affiliated to the University of Calicut.
-Now the college is temporarily located at Puthentheru, about 3KM away from Tanur town.
+Now the college is temporarily located at Puthentheru, about 3 km away from Tanur town.
 College offers UG courses in B.A English, B.COM, BBA, BCA, and B.Sc.
 Electronics as well as a PG course in Integrated MA [Malayalam] (IPMA).
 The college has been an entrance to the world of higher education for the public, especially for the people from coastal area.

 Islahul Uloom Arabic College: Islahul Uloom Arabic College in Tanur town is one among the oldest Arabic Colleges in Kerala.
 It was built in 1924 under the leadership of Pangil Ahmed Kutty Musliyar, a personality who died in 1946.
-The decision to building an Islamic Institution in Tanur was made by Asasul Islam Sabha of Tanur, in a meeting held at Tanur Valiya Kulangara Palli, on October 24 1924.
+The decision to building an Islamic Institution in Tanur was made by Asasul Islam Sabha of Tanur, in a meeting held at Tanur Valiya Kulangara Palli, on 24 October 1924.

 Devadhar Government Higher Secondary School: Established in 1919, it is one of the oldest secondary schools in Kerala.

 There are also many private and government schools as well as a state Industrial training institute and a government arts and science college.

 Another important school near Tanur is Govt.
 Higher Secondary School, Kattilangadi, Tanur.
 A Govt.
 Fisheries Vocational Higher Secondary school is also there.